Sara Thomas-Dietrich returned to her alma mater as an assistant coach in February 2018.

 Director of Operations

-Former MSU standout Karen Rivatto joined the Bears’ staff in June 2015 as a graduate assistant, and has since transitioned to Director of Operations.
+Former MSU standout Karen Rivatto joined the Bears’ staff in June 2015 as a graduate assistant, and has since transitioned to Director of Operations, which became a full-time position in February 2018.
 In her role, Rivatto handles myriad duties, including team travel, alumni relations, video, statistical analysis, practice, camps, and other administrative tasks.

 Originally from Porto Alegre, Brazil, Rivatto was an outside hitter for Missouri State from 2011-2013, after beginning her college career at Northeastern Junior College in Sterling, Colo.